It would seem that Our Lord finds our desires not too strong, but too weak.

 In our modern world there are many gate ways into a religion.
 Roman Catholic priests are well known to many of us but perhaps we may have met a Buddhist priest or a Hindu guru?
 Protestant churches have shunned the idea of a priestly class for 500 years, since the Reformation.
 Psychologists and Psychiatrists are not usually religious but they are often considered gateways, priests, on the road to wholeness.
 Naturopathic doctors and faith healers are available to help us when conventions meds and foods fall short.

 Everyone is "religious" but what god are we really serving?
-The Great God SELF will fail you if you stay there in his territory.
+The Great God SELF will fail on the road to you if you stay there in his territory.

 Followers of Jesus who have sought for ultimate realities still today line up with the Bible and 4000 years of Jewish tradition heralded in the Shema.

 But no one, hardly, anyone, reads the Bible anymore, especially the Old Testament.
 This leaves us way out of touch with ultimate and unseen realities.

 Surrendering all to Jesus, whom we can't see or touch, is not easy for moderns, but is a choice of the will we all ought to revisit often!
 That Last One Percent Holdout on our part--resisting Jesus as Lord--thwarts what Jesus really wants to do through us and for us.
 Jesus is very very alive and very much in charge of the entire universe, the seen and the unseen.